MultiCraft/repixture/README.md

 # Pixture Revival

-Pixture Revival (temporary name) is a revival of Pixture 0.1.1, a game for Minetest 0.4.
+Pixture Revival is a revival of Pixture 0.1.1, a game for Minetest 0.4.
-Note the name of this game will likely change.

 This is a sandbox survival crafting game focusing on low-tech and unique graphics and sounds.

 ## Version
-0.2.0
+0.3.0

 ## Project Notes